swimmingly/yodrew.github.io/_posts/2013-05-10-how-not-to-retreat.md

 ---
-title: "how not to retreat"
+title: how not to retreat
 created_at: 2013-05-10 01:17:06 +0000
-kind: article
+layout: post
 category:
 tags:
 permalink: /blog/2013/05/how-not-to-retreat/